joshlong-attic/cloud-native-java-2021/README.md

 Cloud Native Java, 2021 Redux.
 This contains the code to the  updated version of my talk "Cloud Native Java"

+If you have questions or comments, reach me on Twitter: @starbuxman or e-Mail: josh@Joshlong.com

 ## Bootiful Kubernetes